 There are a few exceptions to the table.
 For example, if combined parental income exceeds $143,000 a year, the court may use other factors to set an appropriate level of child support.
 Sometimes this $143,000 figure is referred to as a child support cap because of this, but long island courts tend to not observe it as a cap.
 It’s very important to have an attorney when combined parental income exceeds this cap because judges have very wide discretion on how much child support they can order.
 Furthermore, this cap is often exceeded in long island divorces.

 If the non-custodial parent’s income is lower than the federal poverty line, their child support is capped at $25 per month.
 If their income is below NY’s Self Support Reserve then child support is capped at $50 per month.

 If a negotiated or mediated settlement, both parties can choose to discard the formulas and come to an agreement on the amount of child support to be paid.
 When these kinds of negotiated settlements are paid, they need to take into account the child support factors stipulated in the law.
-A good child support attorney can be very helpful in ensuring that negotiated settlements provide the child support for parents without involving judges who are unfamiliar with the family situation and needs.
+A good child support attorney can be very helpful in ensuring that negotiated settlements provide the best child support for parents without involving judges who are unfamiliar with the family situation and needs.

 What happens if child support is not paid?